elbwalker/walkerOS/README.md

 # walker.js

 The walker.js is an open-source event tracker for all tools.
 Easy, standardized & flexible.
 Capture user events in the browser and send them to any destination - just by setting HTML attributes.
+Become independently and prevent being locked-in to one system.
+Setup reliable tracking the moment you design it.

 [**Explore the docs**](https://docs.elbwalker.com) · [Report Bug](https://github.com/elbwalker/walker.js/issues/new) · [Request Feature](https://github.com/elbwalker/walker.js/issues/new) · [Say hello](https://calendly.com/elbwalker-demo/30min)